-Starting from the Tower Visconti's visit will discover the use of the waters of the River Lambro from the Middle Ages to modern, by analyzing the most important architectures bordering on its shores: the Arena bridge, the bridge of Lions, the hospital founded by San Gerardino in 1174, the Colombo Mill, reaching the New Bridge and the Lambretto: a diversion of water of the river built by Azzone Visconti in 1333 for defensive purposes.
+Starting from the Visconti Tower's visit you will discover the use of the waters of the River Lambro from the Middle Ages to Modern Age, by analyzing the most important architectures bordering its shores: the Arena bridge, the bridge of Lions, the hospital founded by San Gerardino in 1174, the Colombo Mill, reaching the New Bridge and the Lambretto: a diversion of water of the river built by Azzone Visconti in 1333 for defensive purposes.

 - Torretta Viscontea (Tower Visconti)